azam-analyst/Tableau-Projects/Sales Lead Analysis/readme.md

 Going in depth about  the lead lost reason and trying to improve on that or give enhanced trainning to  representatives.
 Finding out the possible lead  the reps are actually contacting or and judge if are actually a  good fit  to product or the right customer.

+Overall, The sales lead performance was improved in a very good extent in March.leads creation numbers were going up, lead flow number were highest, more number of leads were won than previous two months.